7 Best Bushcraft Gear For Crafting Useful Tools & Shelters

 Using sharpened metal scraps, sharpened stones, and even glass can work.

-Handles can be either fastened to the blade with cord/tape or made entirely by wrapping tape around the end until you have something to grip.
+Handles can be either fastened to the blade with a cord or made entirely by wrapping tape around the end until you have something to grip.

 A note on using glass: